sickwell/nerve/README.md

 ## To Do:
 * Integration for web scans with nuclei
+* implement detection module in rules for easy-exploitable ports
 * Disable non-used modules for internal scan (s3 buckets, domain takeovers & etc)
 * Scalling feature for Network Topology
 * Scan separation / network separation to prevent trash in topology